algomo/knowledge-base/docs/docs/tools/Installation.md

 In order to use the tool, you first need to create a chatbot and assign it to a widget.
 If you already have a chatbot and a widget, you can skip to step 4.

-1. Navigate to [Chatbots in Algomo](https://app.algomo.com/chatbots), click "+ New Chatbot", pick a name and a company name the chatbot will respresent, and click "Create Chatbot".
+1. Navigate to [Chatbots in Algomo](https://app.algomo.com/chatbots), click "New Chatbot", pick a name and a company name the chatbot will respresent, and click "Create Chatbot".
-2. Navigate to [Widgets in Algomo](https://app.algomo.com/widgets), click "+ New Widget", pick a name, and click "Create Widget".
+2. Navigate to [Widgets in Algomo](https://app.algomo.com/widgets), click "New Widget", pick a name, and click "Create Widget".
 3. In the widget settings, navigate to the "General" tab, select the chatbot you created in step 1, and click "Save".
-4. Navigate to [Tools in Algomo](https://app.algomo.com/tools), click on the tool you created earlier, click "+ Assign to a chatbot", and select the chatbot you created in step 1.
+4. Navigate to [Tools in Algomo](https://app.algomo.com/tools), click the tool you created earlier, click "Assign to a chatbot", and select a chatbot.

 ### Test the tool